-In fiscal year 2016/17, the Commission allocated more than $24 million to fund programs for young children.
-Children ages 0-5 received 1.8 million services.
+In fiscal year 2017/18, the Commission allocated more than $31 million to fund programs for young children.
+Children ages 0-5 and their families received 2.8 million services.

 The results of the Commission’s investments made since its inception has changed the landscape of services for children and families in Orange County.